tldr-pages/tldr/pages/linux/e2image.md

 > Save critical ext2/ext3/ext4 filesystem metadata to a file.
 > More information: <https://linux.die.net/man/8/e2image>.

-- Save metadata located on device to the specified file:
+- Write metadata located on device to a specific file:

 `e2image {{/dev/sdXN}} {{path/to/file}}`